yandex-cloud/docs/en/query/concepts/glossary.md

 ## Checkpoint {#checkpoint}

 Streaming analysis systems handle infinite (without beginning or end) data streams.
-To avoid processing all data in a stream from the beginning every time, when a query is rerun {{yq-full-name}} remembers offsets in processed data.
-If processing is paused and then restarted, {{yq-full-name}} rewinds the data stream to the saved offset and resumes processing data from that point.
+To avoid processing all data in a stream from the beginning every time, when a query is rerun {{ yq-full-name }} remembers offsets in processed data.
+If processing is paused and then restarted, {{ yq-full-name }} rewinds the data stream to the saved offset and resumes processing data from that point.

 Checkpoints contain information about a streaming query, including offsets in data streams.